+The symptoms of chronic and acute rejection are similar.
 Some people don’t have any symptoms at all but their liver function tests are abnormal.
-If your doctor suspects rejection, you will probably have a liver biopsy to test for it.
+If your doctor suspects rejection, you will probably have a liver biopsy to check.

 The drugs that prevent liver rejection stop your immune system fighting infections.
-This gives you a very high risk of developing a serious infection, especially in the first 3 months after your transplant.
+This gives you a high risk of developing a serious infection, especially in the first 3 months after your transplant.

 Changes to sleeping habits

 Many people who have a liver transplant have trouble sleeping at first.
 This might be partly because of the stress of your situation.
 And also because you spend quite a while on a busy hospital ward.
 If you have any pain, this can also affect how well you sleep.

 Tell your doctor if you are in pain or continue to have trouble sleeping.

 Depression and anxiety